 For every unique issue listed, instructions or examples of code will be provided.
 This is so you or your developer know precisely how to make your website accessible from the audit.

-5. Supplement the manual audit with automated scans
+5. Leverage automated scans

 6. Provide a clean, concise, easy to understand PDF report